 - Radiation or X-rays: Radiation exposure can decrease sperm production.
 Although it often eventually returns to average amounts, high doses of radiation can reduce sperm production forever.

 - Overheating the testicles: High temperatures disrupt sperm production and function.
 Studies have shown that frequent use of a sauna or hot tub can temporarily reduce your sperm count.
 Other factors increase scrotal temperature and slightly reduce sperm production, such as sitting for long periods, wearing tight clothing, or working prolonged hours on a laptop computer.

 Health, Lifestyle, and Other Causes

 - Drug use: Anabolic steroids to enhance muscle growth and strength can lead testicles to shrink and also reduce sperm production.
-Using cocaine or marijuana can temporarily decrease the sperm count and affect your sperm quality.
+Using cocaine or marijuana can temporarily decrease sperm count and affect sperm quality.

 - Alcohol use: Excessive drinking of alcohol can lead to liver disease and male fertility problems.
 Drinking alcohol lowers testosterone levels, causes erectile dysfunction, and reduces sperm production.

-- Tobacco smoking: Male smokers produce lower sperm count than those who do not smoke.
+- Tobacco smoking: Male smokers produce a lower sperm count than those who do not smoke.
 Smoking may affect male fertility.

 - Emotional stress: The production of certain hormones needed to produce sperm can be affected by emotional stress.
 The prolonged emotional stress may lead to reduce sperm count.

 - Depression: Research shows that if a male partner is severely depressed, she may be less likely to become pregnant.
 Moreover, depression in men may lead to low sex drive, erectile dysfunction, or delayed ejaculation.

 - Weight: Obesity can reduce male fertility by affecting sperm count and causing hormonal changes.

 - Engaging in certain occupations, such as welding or those that involve prolonged sitting, such as truck driving, may also increase the risk of male infertility.

 Male Infertility Treatments

 Treatment depends on what's causing infertility.
 Drugs or surgery can fix many problems which lead to conception through regular sex.
 The treatments are categorized into three groups: